Drift estimation of the threshold Ornstein-Uhlenbeck process from continuous and discrete observations: Proofs

-In the remainder of the section we prove Lemma~\ref{lemma:conv:M} and Lemma~\ref{lem:conv:occ:time} for $X$ solution to~\eqref{eq:AffDOBM}.
-Without loss of generality we can assume $X_0$ deterministic.
-Moreover without loss of generality, we reduce to prove all results of the section in the case of null drift, i.e.~$X$ is an oscillating Brownian motion (OBM).
-Indeed all statements are about convergence in probability or stable convergence, and, once these convergences have been proved for the null drift case, they can be extended to the drifted case (piecewise linear drift) as follows with the help of Lemma~\ref{lem:RN} (which ensures that Girsanov's weight is an exponential martingale) and dominated convergence theorem.
+Without loss of generality we can assume $X_0$ deterministic and also reduce ourselves to prove all results of the section in the case of null drift, i.e.~$X$ is an oscillating Brownian motion (OBM).
+Indeed all statements are about convergence in probability or stable convergence, and, once these convergences have been proved for the null drift case, they can be extended to the drifted case (piecewise linear drift) using the fact that Girsanov weight is an exponential martingale and dominated convergence theorem.
 In the case of convergence in probability one proves that for every sub-sequence there exists a sub-sub-sequence converging a.s., instead stable convergence follows by property~\eqref{scl} and Skorokhod representation theorem.

 Therefore, in the remainder of the section, let $X$ be an OBM with deterministic starting point $X_0$ and let $T\in (0,\infty)$ be fixed.